-Convergys is conversant in the languages of customer satisfaction.
-The company provides business services designed to maximize customer service, acquisition, and retention.
+Convergys is conversant in the languages of global customer satisfaction.
+The company provides business services designed to maximize customer service, acquisition, and retention from about 130 customer contact centers in about 30 countries.
 Convergys' call center agents handle customer service interactions such as account service, billing inquiries, and technical support.
 The company targets customers in industries such as communications, financial services, technology, retail, healthcare, and government.
 Convergys was formed as a division of

 Sales and Marketing

 The company continues to depend on a concentrated number of clients for the majority of its revenue.
 Its top three customers --

 Mergers and Acquisitions

 for about $820 million.
 As a result of the deal, Convergys nearly doubled in size and scope, making it the second-largest customer management services provider.